United States cable news: Scripps News

-InfoWars

-InfoWars began its existence in 1999 as the online outlet for conspiracy theorist and radio host Alex Jones.
-It began carrying a live video feed of Jones's show in the 2010s and expanded to hire other hosts in the same era.
-InfoWars originally was positioned as an extreme libertarian ideology and associated itself with alt-right figures in the 2010s. (during the 2000s Jones frequently accused the George W. Bush Administration of numerous conspiracy theories including accusations that they had orchestrated the September 11, 2001 terrorist attacks and in 2008 was a backer of Ron Paul's presidential campaign; it backed Donald Trump in 2016.)
-Its hosts and contributors include Jones, Paul Joseph Watson, Mike Cernovich, Roger Stone, and Jerome Corsi.

-Most satellite and cable providers have refused to carry InfoWars, and most social media outlets blacklisted and deplatformed the outlet in 2018.
-The video feed is available through the InfoWars web site and a limited number of terrestrial affiliates.

 Foreign cable news networks with U.S. operations

 Al Jazeera English

 Al Jazeera English (AJE) is Al Jazeera Media Network's English language international news channel.
 It was the first English-language news channel to be headquartered in the Middle East.
 Instead of being run centrally, news management rotates between broadcasting centres in Doha and London.

 The channel, however, has poor penetration in the American market, where it has been carried by only one satellite service and a small number of cable networks.
 Al Jazeera English later began a campaign to enter the North American market, including a dedicated website.
 It became available to some cable subscribers in New York in August 2011, having previously been available as an option for some viewers in Washington, D.C., Ohio and Los Angeles.
 The channel primarily reaches the United States via its live online streaming.
 It is readily available on most major Canadian television providers including Rogers and Bell Satellite TV after the Canadian Radio-television and Telecommunications Commission approved the channel for distribution in Canada on 26 November 2009.
 In 2013, Al Aazeera Media Network bought Current TV and created Al Jazeera America which was based out of New York City and aimed directly at the American market.
 The channel while having decent carriage on American satellite and cable services was closed in 2017 after sustaining large financial losses for the network.

 The channel may also be viewed online.
 It recommends online viewing at its own website or at its channel on YouTube.